ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 This guide assumes you have a basic knowledge of using Inkscape ([here is a great series of tutorials](https://inkscape.org/learn/tutorials/)).
 In particular, you’ll need to understand how layers work in Inkscape ([and here’s a tutorial for that](https://inkscape.org/~JurgenG/%E2%98%85layers-objects-and-paths)).

-In the Infographiq example folder, you’ll find a file called test-image1.svg.
+In the JAI Vectors example folder, you’ll find a file called test-image1.svg.
 Open this file in Inkscape and you’ll see the following:

 - You can open up the "Layers" panel by clicking on the stacked icon in the top navigation bar.
 It's highlighted in red.